aritraroy/Flashbar/README.md

         .build()
 ```

-You can also use your custom icon (drawable or bitmap) and apply color filters (change modes too) on it easily.
+You can show any custom icon (drawable or bitmap) and apply color filters (change modes too) on it.
+You can also scale the icon up/down and specify scale type using the variants of `showIcon(scale, scaleType)`.

 ```kotlin
 Flashbar.Builder(this)